 Low libido in women and men.
 This is also linked to copper imbalance.
 Since copper raises the hair and tissue calcium level, women, in particular, with very high copper levels or hidden copper on their hair analyses, often lose interest in sex.
 Their energy declines and the body can become a bit ÒnumbÓ because excessive tissue calcium tends to render the nervous system less sensitive.

 Low sexual interest in men is also related to copper, which interferes with zinc metabolism in many instances.
-MenÕs sperm and fluids are very rich in zinc.
-If they become depleted, male fertility and male sexual performance will always suffer.
-Most of the time, these problems are easy to overcome by correcting the levels of zinc and copper in the body using nutritional balancing methods.
+MenÕs sperm and fluids are rich in zinc.
+If they become depleted, male fertility and male sexual performance will suffer.

-Excessive sexual desire or sexual dysfunctions in women.
+Excessive sexual desire in women.
 Another curious effect of copper excess in women can be excessive sexual interest.
-This has something to do with the estrogen levels and liver toxicity due to the copper imbalance.
-Other sexual difficulties in both men and women such as pain on intercourse, vaginal dryness and others may have to do with copper imbalance as well.
+This has something to do with the estrogen level and liver toxicity due to the copper imbalance.

 COPPER AND CONNECTIVE TISSUE

 Copper is required for collagen formation.
-Copper deficiency is association with atherosclerosis and other cardiovascular conditions.
-Excess copper or biounavailable copper often causes connective tissue problems, interfering with the disulfide bonds in connective tissue.
+Excess copper or biounavailable copper causes connective tissue problems because excessive copper interferes with the disulfide bonds in connective tissue.